Information Disclosure in Accordance with the TCFD

 1. Implementation System and Scope of Scenario Analysis

-Tsubakimoto Chain organized its current status and issues regarding TCFD-recommended disclosures and decided on specific disclosures through the following process.
+The Tsubaki Group organized its current status and issues regarding TCFD-recommended disclosures and decided on specific disclosures in 2022 through the following process.
+Since then, we have been regularly reviewing important risks and opportunities to better reflect these factors in our strategies.

 Implementation System